godamartonaron/GODA_pyPPG/docs/README.rst

     - *.csv*: This format stores raw PPG signal data with comma separation.
 Similar to .txt, the sampling frequency must be provided as an input parameter to the script using 'fs'.

-    - *.edf*: The `European Data Format <https://www.edfplus.info/>`__ is supported, and it applies 'Pleth' or 'PPG' channels by default.
+    - *.edf*: The `European Data Format <https://www.edfplus.info/>`__ is supported, and it applies 'Pleth' channel by default.
 However, if using different channel name, the user needs to define it themselves.

 2. **Preprocessing**: The raw signal is filtered to remove unwanted noise and artifacts.
 Subsequently, the signal is resampled to 75 Hz.
 3. **Pulse wave segmentation**: The toolbox employs a peak detector to identify the systolic peaks.
 It uses an `improved version <https://arxiv.org/abs/2307.10398>`__ of a beat detection algorithm originally proposed in `(Aboy et al. 2005) <https://doi.org/10.1109/TBME.2005.855725>`__.
 Based on the peak locations, the toolbox also detects the pulse onsets and offsets, which indicate the start and end of the PPG pulse waves.